 Thus, it can be seen that in California--as in any state with large accumulations of personal wealth--any obstacles to the effective use of powers of appointment is unfortunate.
 Despite their advantages, it appears that California lawyers have been hesitant to use powers because of uncertainties as to the applicable law.
 It was not until 1935 that an appellate court in California had occasion to declare that the common law of powers obtains in this state.
-This decision was helpful in a assuring donors and their counsel that powers of appointment are available devices and are governed by the evolving law declared in judicial decisions.
-However, the declaration left the question of which of conflicting rules the courts might follow and, in any event, has made it necessary for lawyers and judges to investigate large numbers of cases, usually from other jurisdictions, before using a power or deciding a question in litigation.
-Moreover, this uncertainty as to the non-tax consequences of powers has caused legal draftsmen not to use them.
-Thus, the law of powers in this state remains in a state of arrested development for want of a sufficient case law to resolve the significant issues.
-Lawyers knowledgeable in the field have reached a consensus of opinion that this is a matter warranting the attention of the Legislature.
+This decision was helpful in assuring donors and their counsel that powers of appointment are available devices and are governed by the evolving law declared in judicial decisions.
+Nevertheless, the law of powers in this state remains in a state of arrested development for want of a sufficient case law to resolve the significant issues.
+Moreover, this uncertainty as to the non-tax consequences of powers has caused legal draftsmen not to use them and has made it necessary for lawyers and judges to investigate large numbers of cases, usually from other jurisdictions, before using a power or deciding a question in litigation.